-Sascia’s expertise and research is in intermedia, and interdisciplinary arts, with a strong background in music composition and dance choreography: in his research he has a particular interest in the phenomenology of the act of performance and its implications upon interdisciplinary thinking and praxis.
-He often leads workshops on these themes in universities and music schools for composers, instrumentalists, and performers.
-He has also conducted courses at the Hong Kong Academy for Performing Arts, Hong Kong University, Chinese University of Hong Kong, Baptist University of Hong Kong, City University of Hong Kong, Singapore’s Nanyang Academy of Fine Arts and the Shanghai Conservatory of Music.
+Sascia Pellegrini is a member of the Music Faculty at SOTA.
+His expertise and research is in intermedia, and interdisciplinary arts, with a strong background in music composition and dance choreography: in his research he has a particular interest in the phenomenology of the act of performance and its implications upon interdisciplinary thinking and praxis.

-Sascia has written music for various ensembles and has developed choreography and visual works often in collaboration with dancers and other media artists.
-In recent years, Sascia has developed a close collaboration with the composer Ben Boretz and the singer Yungchen Llamo.
+In recent years, Sascia has developed a close collaboration with American composer Ben Boretz and Tibetan singer Yungchen Llamo.
 As a percussionist/composer, he has performed extensively in Italy, France, Germany, China, Japan, Singapore, and Hong Kong, where he lived for almost six years before moving to Singapore.
-He has performed in concert halls, theaters, art galleries, art spaces and art festivals, primarily as a soloist and composer.
-He also collaborated with major dance companies in Hong Kong and Singapore such as CCDC (City Contemporary Dance Company), HKDC (Hong Kong Dance Company), Frontier Danceland Dance Company and the choreographer Helen Lai.
+He collaborated with major dance companies in Hong Kong and Singapore such as the City Contemporary Dance Company, Hong Kong Dance Company, Frontier Danceland Dance Company and choreographer Helen Lai.